What is the most attractive feature of a collapsible Dobsonian?

 - Eyepieces Included: 25 mm, 10 mm

-Our Verdict: The FlexTube 250P SynScan is a champ!
+My Verdict: In my opinion the FlexTube 250P SynScan is a champ!
 It’s a Dobsonian on steroids for those who want it all – a space-saver, large aperture, excellent viewing instrument, astrophotography possibilities, and of course, GoTo.

 Who is the SkyWatcher FlexTube 250P SynScan Best Suited to?

 The FlexTube is not a beginner’s Dobsonian as there are more than a few things to know before you attempt to tame this beast.
-But, for the “beginner” that has had some experience and wishes to invest in a serious buy as their next scope, the FlexTube is a viable option.
+But, for the “beginner” that has had some experience and wishes to invest in a serious buy as their next scope, I think the FlexTube is a viable option.

 However, this setup is best suited for intermediates and experts that know how to collimate a Newtonian, care and protect for an open and exposed optical system, and are familiar with how GoTos function.
 Since it’s also capable of astrophotography, imaging skills can be developed with the FlexTube.

 How Does the SkyWatcher FlexTube 250P SynScan Perform?

 The FlexTube 250P is one of the best Dobsonian telescopes and worth every penny.
 There is little to complain about if you already understand the pros and cons to collapsible Dobsonians.
 It’s a “fast” telescope that will require the use of a Barlow lens, but it comes with good accessories that won’t need upgrading any time soon.

 You’ll be able to see some stunning views of local bodies and their features including Mars and Jupiter, and Saturn’s moons with ring separation and more is visible with stunning clarity.
 Outside of our solar system, you’ll have good double star separation, excellent color fidelity on clusters, nebulae, and galaxies – and all this with the stock eyepieces!

-There is a lot to explore, and the 10” Dob will turn you into an Indiana Jones of deep space over time.
+There is a lot to explore, and I think the 10” Dob will turn you into an Indiana Jones of deep space over time.

 Features & Benefits